ni/nimi-python/docs/nidcpower/class.rst

-        .. note:: This property is not supported by all devices.
-Refer to the Supported Properties by Device topic
+        .. note:: This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.

         .. note:: One or more of the referenced values are not in the Python API for this driver.
 Enums that only define values, or represent True/False, have been removed.